 Commissioning and start-up is the final step before production runs in a processing plant.
-AMG, Inc., is uniquely poised to perform commissioning and start-up and the accompanying troubleshooting and problem solving activities, whether as part of a design/build project or as a final step in an ongoing project.
+As part of our larger product lifecycle solutions, AMG, Inc. is uniquely poised to perform commissioning and start-up and the accompanying troubleshooting and problem solving activities as part of a design/build project.

 Commissioning & Start-up Preparation

 Understanding that each project/process is unique, the AMG, Inc., staff takes the following approach:

 - Meet with client to determine specific needs & concerns

 - Create a customized checklist based on the client’s needs

 - Assemble all information collected during the project’s planning, design, & construction

 - Sort project data from the Intelligent P&ID design database into the appropriate areas:

 An AMG, Inc., team will perform a walk-down in addition to functionally testing the entire piping system.
 Activities include: